Sisters' Blended Value Project

 Social Enterprises in Eastern and Central Africa

-The Association of Consecrated Women in Eastern and Central Africa (ACWECA) has partnered with Santa Clara University’s Miller Center for Social Entrepreneurship to transform social ministries into social enterprises in Eastern and Central Africa where more than 30,000 Catholic Sisters serve some of the most marginalized people on the planet.
+The Association of Consecrated Women in Eastern and Central Africa (ACWECA) has partnered with Miller Center for Social Entrepreneurship to transform social ministries into social enterprises in Eastern and Central Africa, where more than 30,000 Catholic Sisters serve some of the most marginalized people on the planet.

-The Sisters’ Blended Values Project (SBVP) will provide practical, hands-on learning experiences, apprenticeships, and start-up skills in social entrepreneurship for Catholic Sisters, enabling congregations to more effectively lead social enterprise initiatives.
-The end goals are for congregations to become self-sufficient and scale their own enterprises, for community members to improve their finances and their lives, and to spread entrepreneurial solutions to poverty with a special focus on women and youth.
+The Sisters’ Blended Values Project (SBVP) provides practical, hands-on learning experiences, apprenticeships with local social enterprises, and mentoring in social entrepreneurship for Catholic Sisters, enabling them to transform their congregations into social enterprises, with a special focus on women and youth.

 Partners in Social Entrepreneurship